Luis Garcia Player Props: Nationals vs. Reds

 Luis Garcia At The Plate

-- Garcia has 12 doubles, three triples, five home runs and 17 walks while batting .267.
+- Garcia is batting .267 with 12 doubles, three triples, five home runs and 18 walks.

+- In 62.8% of his 78 games this season, Garcia has picked up at least one hit.
+He's also had 26 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.